-Other operating income amounted to $\le 248,195$ thousand (previous year: $\le 419,824$ thousand) and comprises mainly cost reimbursements from Group companies of $\le 20,712$ thousand (previous year: $\le 153,614$ thousand).
+Other operating income amounted to $\le 228,642$ thousand (previous year: $\le 248,195$ thousand) and comprises mainly cost reimbursements from Group companies of $\le 28,527$ thousand (previous year: $\le 20,712$ thousand).
 The decrease is due to the fact that the options for recharging overheads to affiliated companies has been curtailed as a result of the reorganization of the corporate structure.

-The proportion of other operating income generated in the foreign branches is 25.4% (previous year: 31.3%).
+The proportion of other operating income generated in the foreign branches is 18.9% (previous year: 25.4%).
 The branches in France and Italy account for the largest share of this foreign income.

-This item includes prior-period income of €77,817 thousand (previous year: €138,926 thousand), of which €70,002 thousand (previous year: €130,878 thousand) is income from the reversal of provisions.
+This item includes prior-period income of €91,266 thousand (previous year: €77,817 thousand), of which €78,993 thousand (previous year: €70,002 thousand) is income from the reversal of provisions.
+Other income includes the effects from the discounting of provisions amounting to €352 thousand (previous year: €0 thousand).

-This item also includes income from the premature termination of ABS transactions amounting to $\le$ 65,870 thousand and income from currency translation amounting to $\le$ 17,872 thousand (previous year: $\le$ 3,589 thousand).
+This item also includes income from the premature termination of ABS transactions amounting to $\in 11,096$ thousand (previous year: $\in 65,870$) and income from currency translation amounting to $\in 34,713$ thousand (previous year: $\in 17,872$ thousand).